 Our businesses can ill afford a future in which our elected leaders are not able to flexibly respond to economic change and opportunity.

 All of us rely on these public services and they serve as vital engine of our business productivity, innovation and growth.
-We are sure the NC General Assembly agrees that we should not disrupt and damage the backbone of the state's economy in this way.
+We should not disrupt and damage the backbone of the state's economy in this way.

 10 Reasons Why NoTax Cap